top of page

 How confident are we in the ability of people to be able to co-construct a fair and inclusive society for everyone?
 And in the ability of politics to govern technology for the common good?

-We then wondered how we can find common ground among our different views of human nature and their relations to nature and technology.
+Participants then reflected on how they could find common ground between their different views of human nature and its relationship with nature and technology.

 © Nora Rupp